H

 • Is computer use a sustainable interface or a transition technology?
 If most knowledge-work software adds MCP support in the next 24 months, computer use's role shrinks to legacy/desktop-only systems.

 • MCP security model: as the playbook prescribes wiring MCP into Salesforce, Gmail, Calendar for solo founders, the attack surface scales with adoption.
-Now addressed by Zero Trust for AI Agents (tool poisoning, rug pulls, the first in-the-wild malicious MCP server) — see "MCP as a security surface" above.
+Partially answered by Zero Trust for AI Agents (tool poisoning, rug pulls, the first in-the-wild malicious MCP server) — see "MCP as a security surface" above.
 Open residual: how does a solo founder realistically run/host and self-sign every MCP server the framework recommends, given that the appeal of MCP was zero-integration-effort?
+Sharpened by ShareLock: the cheaper alternative to self-hosting — scan the tool descriptions with a guard model — is information-theoretically defeated by threshold fragmentation, so the lightweight mitigation doesn't hold and the burden falls back on run-your-own-server or downstream action-layer authorization.
+And Agentjacking shows run-your-own-server itself isn't sufficient: when the server is a legitimate observability platform relaying attacker-injected data (fake Sentry errors), self-hosting/vetting the server catches nothing — the untrusted input rides in on its data, so the residual burden falls squarely on the downstream data/action layer (provenance tracking + an out-of-band action gate), not on server hygiene.

 Derived#